NuGet/docs.microsoft.com-nuget/docs/reference/nuspec.md

 > [!Important]
 > licenseUrl is being deprecated.
 Use license instead.

-A URL for the package's license, often shown in UI displays as well as nuget.org.
+A URL for the package's license, often shown in UI displays such as nuget.org.
 #### license
-An SPDX license expression or path to a license file within the package, often shown in UI displays as well as nuget.org.
+An SPDX license expression or path to a license file within the package, often shown in UI displays such as nuget.org.
-If you’re licensing the package under a common license such as BSD-2-Clause or MIT, use the associated SPDX license identifier.<br>For example:
+If you're licensing the package under a common license, like MIT or BSD-2-Clause, use the associated [SPDX license identifier](https://spdx.org/licenses/).
+For example:

 `<license type="expression">MIT</license>`

-Here is the complete list of [SPDX license identifiers](https://spdx.org/licenses/).
-NuGet.org accepts only OSI or FSF approved licenses when using license type expression.
+> [!Note]
+> NuGet.org only accepts license expressions that are approved by the Open Source Initiative or the Free Software Foundation.

-If your package is licensed under multiple common licenses, you can specify a composite license using the [SPDX expression syntax version 2.0](https://spdx.org/spdx-specification-21-web-version#h.jxpfx0ykyb60).<br>For example:
+If your package is licensed under multiple common licenses, you can specify a composite license using the [SPDX expression syntax version 2.0](https://spdx.org/spdx-specification-21-web-version#h.jxpfx0ykyb60).
+For example:

 `<license type="expression">BSD-2-Clause OR MIT</license>`

-If you are using a license that hasn’t been assigned an SPDX identifier, or it is a custom license, you can package a file (only `.txt` or `.md`) with the license text.
+If you use a custom license that isn't supported by license expressions, you can package a `.txt` or `.md` file with the license's text.
 For example:

 ```xml
 <package>
   <metadata>